Jonn Elledge

-Jonn Elledge is an English journalist and non-fiction author.
+Jonn Elledge (born 17 October 1980) is an English journalist and non-fiction author.

 Education

 His secondary schooling was at the independent Brentwood School, Essex.
 He received a BA (Hons) in English from Trinity Hall, Cambridge, receiving a 2.1, writing dissertations on 1930s political literature and the plays of Joe Orton.
 He also studied an MA in Journalism from the London College of Communication, receiving a distinction.
 While at university, he auditioned for the role of "Young Hagrid" in Harry Potter and the Chamber of Secrets.

 Career

 Journalist and broadcaster

 Elledge has worked as a columnist and as the assistant editor of New Statesman.
 Since going freelance, he has written for publications such as The Financial Times, The Guardian, and the i.

 His television and radio appearances include The Today Programme on BBC Radio 4 and Free Thinking on BBC Radio 3.
 He has been a guest on topical and political podcasts such as Trash Talk… with Count Binface, Oh God, What Now?, and Paper Cuts.